robocorp/example-qrcode-java/README.md

 Configure two Robocloud environment variables:

 <pre>
-MESSAGE_KEY
+DATA
-      Name of the Work Item key that holds the data to be rendered into QR code IMAGE_KEY
+      Name of the Work Item key or literal message to be rendered into QR code IMAGE
       Name of the Work Item file to hold the image of rendered QR Code
 </pre>